 It's not a stretch to say that Chipotle changed the fast-casual restaurant industry.
 Sure, there are Mexican chains that have been around longer, but Chipotle caught people's attention (and wallets) in a way that other fast food chains hadn't before.
 If you're a Chipotle fan, you probably know a lot about the restaurant chain.
 But we bet you don't know the answer to this one question: Does McDonald's own Chipotle?

 It might come as a surprise, but the answer was, at one point, yes.
 The two fast food chains have a history together, and the Mexican chain could have been very different because of it.
-Here's a little bit of Chipotle's history with McDonald's.
+Here's a little bit of Chipotle's history with the McDonald's brand.

 How McDonald's and Chipotle Collided

 Chipotle Mexican Grill was founded in 1993 in Denver, Colorado by Steve Ells.
 Ells was a graduate of the Culinary Institute of America in New York and then worked for Jeremiah Tower at Stars in San Francisco.
 The first Chipotle, located near the University of Denver, was wildly successful, with store sales of over 1000 burritos a day.

 Ells had originally wanted to take the profit from the burrito shop to open a fine-dining restaurant, but when Chipotle did so unexpectedly well, he decided to focus his efforts on expansion.
 He opened 13 Chipotle restaurant locations in the Denver area in the first five years of the chain's operation.